This is the multi-page printable view of this section. Click here to print.

 Prerequisites

-• A running Amazon EKS cluster with worker nodes launched.
+You’ll need a running Amazon EKS cluster with worker nodes.
 See EKS Documentation for more information on this setup.

 $ kubectl get nodes